vishnupadmanabhan/vishnupadmanabhan.github.io/about.md

 Why that quote?
 I love it, and Harvey is cool!

 Currently, I am into podcasting.
 My posts will be reflecting my experiences in life and my learnings as I go.
 Besides this, I play the [guitar](https://vishnupadmanabhan.com/passion-didnt-work/){:target="_blank"} and a self-confessed foodie.
 I love reading and spend hours reading and researching stuff sometimes for no reason.

+>Follow the path of the unsafe, independent thinker.
+Expose your ideas to the dangers of controversy.
+Speak your mind and fear less the label of ’crack-pot’ than the stigma of conformity.
+And on issues that seem important to you, stand up and be counted at any cost. <br> - **Thomas J. Watson**